squinkylabs/SquinkyVCV/docs/form.md

 Most of the mixer controls are on the panel, and pretty much self-explanatory.
 But there are some that are on the context menu that you see when you right-click on the panel.

-**Send 1 (or 2) Pre Fader**: When this is in the default un-checked the aux sends will be post fader, and post pan.
+**Send 1 (or 2) Pre Fader**: When this is in the default un-checked state the aux sends will be post fader, and post pan.
 This is the most common setting, and is usually appropriate for adding reverb, echo, or bus compression.

 When checked, the send will be pre fader.
 This means that the setting of the pan and volume controls will not affect the signal going to the bus.
 This is handy for making an entirely separate mix.
 Perhaps for monitoring or special effects.

-**Mute CV toggles on/off**: normally, when the mute CV is over 1.6 volts the signal is muted, and when the CV goes below 0.8 it is un-muted.
+**Mute CV toggles on/off**: Normally, when the mute CV is over 1.6 volts the signal is muted, and when the CV goes below 0.8 it is un-muted.
 But when Mute CV toggles on/off is enabled, each low to high transition of the gate will toggle the mute.
 First muted, then un-muted.

 ## Channel strip controls

 **S**: Solo.
 Will turn off all the other channels and let the soloed channel play on its own.
 Soloing one channel will un-solo the other channels.
 When solo is active it overrides mutes, i.e. if you solo a muted channel it will play.
 Pressing an active solo button will remove the solo.

 **M** Mute.
 Silences the muted channel.
-Note that the button on the far right is the master mute.
+Note that the larger button on the far right is the master mute.

 **AX1, XA2**: Aux send levels.
 Controls how much of the current channel will be sent to each stereo Aux bux.
-If the send and return are patched to an echo, for example, Aux will control how much of that channel is send to the echo.
+If the send and return are patched to an echo, for example, Aux will control how much of that channel is sent to the echo.

 Aux is post-fader by default, so any channel settings will also affect the Aux send level.
 But it may be switched to be pre-fader, in which case the mute and solo will still affect it, but pan and volume will not.

 **Pan**: Pans the channel left to right.
 Uses the AS Mixer's equal power pan law.

 **Vol**: Controls the channel's volume.
+Audio Taper.

 ## Channel strip jacks

-**In**: The channel audio input.

 **Out**: The channel direct output.
 This is always post-mute and post-fader.

+**In**: The channel audio input.

 **M**: Mute control voltages in.
 These go through the mute anti-pop filters, so sharp gates may be used without pops.
 The can be momentary or toggle.
 See section on context menu for more on this.
-Because the mute CV has a pop filter on it, you can automate the mute with fast gate signal without poping.
+Because the mute CV has a pop filter on it, you can automate the mute with fast gate signal without popping.
 For example use the outputs from Gray Code to automate them.

 **Vol**: CV input for volume control.
 This also has a pop filter.